apache/jena-site/README.md

 * Branch source -> git

 * Set the gitbox url -> `https://gitbox.apache.org/repos/asf/jena-site.git` and use
-the jenkins (master pub key) credentials.
+the jenkins (pub key) credentials.

 * In the 'Scan Multibranch Pipeline Triggers' check the 'Periodically if not otherwise run' checkbox and enter a sane value (e.g. 15 minutes).
 This is needed